 BDCP Objective #5

-Toxics - Reduce levels of ammonia, organophosphate, pyrethroid pesticides and copper in the Delta to levels below the olfactory effect threshold for salmon.Dissolved Oxygen - Provide adequate dissolved oxygen levels in the SJR near Stockton to avoid blocking migration of adult salmon.
+Toxics - Reduce levels of ammonia, organophosphate, pyrethroid pesticides and copper in the Delta to levels below chronic and acute effect threshold for salmon and their food

+Dissolved Oxygen - Maintain adequate dissolved oxygen levels in the SJR near Stockton to avoid blocking migration of adult salmon.

-Temperature - Maintain in Delta water temperatures that will not inhibit or block migration in the SJR.
+Temperature - Maintain water temperatures in the upper Sacramento River that will not inhibit spawning and rearing.